builderscon/builderscon/HOWTO-CFP.md

 * You MUST create a mechanism to receive confirmation for accepted talks
 * You SHOULD disqualify any talks that do not get confirmed in a reasonable amount of time.

+## Special Considerations

+Conferences should try to be useful for sponsors.
+That is to say, the sponsors should get some sort of return of investment.
+However, as an organizer you MUST make sure the conference content does not simply conform to the wishes of your sponsors.

+An example of a bad appease the sponsor is to give them a talk slot with not much restriction.
+A typical good will gone wrong scenario would involve a random tech person being assigned to speak, but without the passion or the understanding of the conference.
+You should recognize that this is not only bad for the conference, but bad for the sponsor -- failed talks delivered to your audience may in fact have a negative impact (as opposed to no impact).

+If your sponsors insist on giving talks, make sure that they understand:

+* The conference is about technology
+* The audience WILL judge your company based on the content/quality of the presentation
+* You MUST NOT use the talk slot to pitch a product or solution.
+Mentioning is is allowed, but it MUST NOT be the main content.

+It is your responsibility as the organizer to make the conference worthwhile for your main audience, as well as for the sponsors.
+You MUST always keep the quality of the talks up to expectations to make this happen.